 A third module will cover contemporary China: social issues facing the nation, development of its economy, Chinese law, intellectual property and human rights, and Chinese food and tea culture.
 Some of the more hands-on aspects of your learning include touring Qingdao Beer Factory or Haier Corporation, visiting a social welfare organization, and volunteering in Jinan.
 The last module will have you try your hand at Chinese folk art such as flower arranging, paper cutting, and cooking special dishes.

 Discover your taste for trying new things, all while earning credits toward your degree!
 Getting to know China takes a lifetime, but Shandong International Summer School condenses a true wealth of content and experiences into one trip.

 See the How to Apply page for general CLIC eligibility criteria.

 Apply with your home university to receive your travel grant.

 Complete an application with the China Scholarship Council.

 Complete an online registration form with CLIC: https://clic-horizons.symplicity.com.

 Travel grant deadlines vary for Canadian universities.
 Check with your home university CLIC contact.

-March 6th for the China Scholarship Council.
+March 6th for the China Scholarship Council and CLIC online registration.